Dexalot/dexalot-docs/docs/ExchangeSub.md

 | ---- | ---- | ----------- |
 | _tradePairId | bytes32 | id of the trading pair |

 #### returns

 | Name | Type | Description |
 | ---- | ---- | ----------- |
 | [0] | uint256 | uint256  maximum trade amount |

 ### matchAuctionOrders

 Matches auction orders once the auction is closed and auction price is set

-_Takes the top of the book sell order, (bestAsk) and matches it with the buy orders sequantially_
+**Dev notes:** _Takes the top of the book sell order, (bestAsk), and matches it with the buy orders sequantially.
+An auction mode can safely be changed to AUCTIONMODE.OFF only when this function returns false._

 ```solidity
 function matchAuctionOrders(bytes32 _tradePairId, uint8 _maxCount) external returns (bool)